konnected-io/konnected-security/README.md

  board and (optional) relay.
 This project consists of a few components:

  1. [NodeMCU](http://nodemcu.com/index_en.html) firmware for an ESP8266 development board in `firmware`
- 1. Lua and HTML source code for the NodeMCU in `source-code`.
+ 1. Lua and HTML source code for the NodeMCU in `src`.
 All these files should be uploaded to the NodeMCU's internal file system
  1. [SmartThings](https://www.smartthings.com/) platform code in `smartapps` and `devicetypes`